How to Make Money on The Internet (Free Guide)

 Start by building a website or a blog thats full of advice for teen parents.
 The more specific your niche is, the greater the chance you'll generate targeted traffic that will be interested in your content.

 Compare a website that targets teens to a site that targets teen parents.
 First of all, it would be very difficult to rank well for "teens" in Google because it's such a very broad phrase.

 Not to mention, if your site were to get found by such a broad word, you wouldn't know what your visitors wanted.
 That would make it very difficult to target products and services to them.

 Go for long-tail keywords, which are phrases that are less competitive.
 Sure, not as many people search for these phrases, but they are easier to rank for because there's less competition.

 I don't get caught up in the numbers.
-Even if the phrase has less than 10,000 searches, if there are a variety of related phrases with decent demand I'll still consider the topic.
+Even if the phrase is lower than my idea range, if there are a variety of related phrases with decent demand I'll still consider the topic.

 Don't let the numbers paralyze you.
 Also check out your competition by searching Google for various keywords and analyze your ability to compete.
 If the majority of the sites are similar or less than stellar, the topic may not be as competitive as you think.

 Now, let's say I had chosen to search for the phrase teenagers instead.

 The global monthly search volume is 74,000.
 That may sound great because there's a lot more traffic potential.
 However, the phrase teenagers is way too broad.
 You won't know anything about what the person is searching for.